Glen Street station

-Glen Street is a station along the Oyster Bay Branch of the Long Island Rail Road.
-It is located on Glen Street (former NY 107), near Elm Avenue, in the City of Glen Cove, New York.
+Glen Street (formerly Glen Cove) is a station on the Oyster Bay Branch of the Long Island Rail Road.
+It is located on Glen Street (the former alignment of New York State Route 107), near Elm Avenue, in the City of Glen Cove, in Nassau County, New York, United States.

 History

 Glen Street station was built by the Glen Cove Branch Rail Road (an LIRR subsidiary) and opened on May 16, 1867, as the original Glen Cove Station, having finally reached the intended destination of the railroad's namesake.
 It was the terminus of the branch until the line was extended to Locust Valley in 1869.
+The first incarnation of this station was located to the northwest of the current station on the land now occupied by a Burger King.
+It was replaced by the current station in 1888.

+In 1895, the current Glen Cove station was constructed further north, at the behest of the "Gold Coast" millionaires (such as the Pratts and J.P.
+Morgan), who felt that the Glen Street station was not dignified enough for them to utilize.
+Following that station's opening, this station was renamed as Glen Street.

-Glen Cove's first railroad station was located to the northwest of the current station on the land now occupied by a Burger King.
-It was replaced in 1888.
-While it is not listed on the National Register of Historic Places (like nearby Sea Cliff Railroad Station), it has been listed as a New York State historic landmark since 1967.
+While the Glen Street station's station house is not listed on the National Register of Historic Places like nearby Sea Cliff LIRR station, it has been listed & designated as a New York State Historic Site since 1967.

 Station layout

 This station has two high-level side platforms, each long enough for one and a half cars to receive and discharge passengers.
-A small freight yard existed on the east bound side of the tracks, which is now occupied by a racket club.
+A small freight yard existed south of the station, which is now occupied by a commercial gym.